Every mom has felt like she was failing as a parent. Learn 4 ways to pull yourself through these dips, and why you’re NOT a failure.

 - The baby never seems happy, no matter how much you try to soothe her

-- You feel guilty that you’re not engaging with your kids enough
+- You feel guilty that you’re not engaging with your kids enough or building a strong bond with them

 - You have no idea what to do about your child always being so angry